Hagrid

-Rubeus Hagrid (/ˈruːbiəs ˈhægrɪd/) is a fictional character in the Harry Potter series of novels by J. K. Rowling.
+Rubeus Hagrid (/ˈruːbiəs ˈhægrɪd/), often known simply as Hagrid, is a fictional character in the Harry Potter series of novels by J. K. Rowling.
 He was introduced in Harry Potter and the Philosopher's Stone (1997) as a half-giant who is the gamekeeper and groundskeeper at the wizarding school Hogwarts.
 He is a member of the Order of the Phoenix and eventually becomes the Care of Magical Creatures professor.
 Hagrid is portrayed by Robbie Coltrane in all eight Harry Potter films.